Plans for Jubilee Park

 - have good facilities (paths, seating, waste bins and interpretation)

-A public engagement was held as part of the Jubilee celebrations and received nearly 200 responses.
+A public engagement was held as part of the Jubilee celebrations in 2022 and received nearly 200 responses.

 The three options to choose between were Warmley Pitch and Putt, Banjo Island and Tarzan Park.
-The most popular was Warmley Pitch and Putt and work has now begun to develop the plans.
+The most popular was Warmley Pitch and Putt.

-A proposed design has been produced and we want your views on this.
+A proposed design was produced and people were asked to comment.
+A final design was agreed in December 2022.
 Visit our consultation page for more information.

 Initial public engagement: June to July 2022

 Park landscape design developed: September to October 2022

 Further public engagement: November 2022